Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Jet geometry of

 \begin{itemize} \item[\textbullet] \textbf{Constant velocity profile}

 The constant velocity structure has a jet velocity of $v_0=400\,$km s$^{-1}$.
 This velocity $v_0$ was chosen such that the highest projected velocities match the highest velocity of the blue edge of the absorption feature in the H$\alpha$ profile at $-400\,$km s$^{-1}$.
-Fig. \ref{fig:v0result} shows the projected line-of-sight velocities of the constant velocity profile as a function of orbital phase.
+Figure \ref{fig:v0result} shows the projected line-of-sight velocities of the constant velocity profile as a function of orbital phase.
 These are plotted over the dynamic spectra of the H$\alpha$ profile.
-As in the previous section, we only considered observation between time interval BJD = $2455790-2456000\,$d, which is well sampled.
+As in the previous section, we only considered the observation between the time interval BJD = $2455790-2456000\,$d, which is well sampled.
 Again, the reason not to include all observations is the variability of the jet outflow throughout time. \\

 The constant velocity model predicts the highest projected velocities to be reached close to the jet exit, $v_{\alpha_2}^\mathrm{LOS}$.
 According to the model, $v_{\alpha_2}^\mathrm{LOS}$ stays nearly constant during the obscuration of the jet.
-This is not in agreement with the radial velocity of the observed blue edge of the absorption wing.
+This disagrees with the RV of the observed blue edge of the absorption wing.
 From phase $\phi \approx 0.45$ to $\phi \approx 0.55$, this maximum blueshifted velocity of the absorption rises steeply to a maximum.
 From $\phi \approx 0.55$ to $\phi \approx 0.65$, the maximum blueshifted velocity decreases again until the absorption wing disappears.

 Secondly, the strong absorption at $\sim -50\,$km s$^{-1}$ in the lower panel of Fig. \ref{fig:v0result} cannot be explained by this model.
 Between phases $\phi \approx 0.5$ and $\phi \approx 0.65$, this strong absorption region is located in between projected velocities $v_{\alpha_1}^\mathrm{LOS}$ and $v_{0}^\mathrm{LOS}$, where $v_{0}^\mathrm{LOS}$ appears to follow the edge of this absorption region.
-This would suggest that most of the absorption takes place close to the jet entrance, which is not the case, since the strongest absorption region does not follow the $v_{\alpha_1}^\mathrm{LOS}$-curve, but instead has a constant radial velocity shift of $-50\,$km s$^{-1}$.
+This would suggest that most of the absorption takes place close to the jet entrance, which is not the case, since the strongest absorption region does not follow the $v_{\alpha_1}^\mathrm{LOS}$-curve, but instead has a constant RV shift of $-50\,$km s$^{-1}$.
 These inconsistencies show that a constant velocity structure is unable to predict the observed absorption features. \end{itemize}

 \begin{itemize} \item[\textbullet] \textbf{Latitudinally dependent velocity profile}